mikeperry-tor/mission-improbable/README.md

 2. The bootup script stopped working with Orwall 1.2.0.
 We have to use Orwall 1.1.0.
 Do not upgrade to 1.2.0 or networking will break.

+3. Updating via sideload (in update.sh) is buggy still.
+It does not update the radio or bootloader firmwares, and may have other issues.